canonical/snapcraft/docs/explanation/remote-build.rst

 The legacy remote builder was deprecated because of its design.
 It retrieves and tarballs remote sources and modifies the project's ``snapcraft.yaml`` file to point to the local tarballs.
+This caused many unexpected failures that could not be reproduced locally.

 Choosing a remote-builder
 ^^^^^^^^^^^^^^^^^^^^^^^^^